I’ve had a number of people recently ask me, “What’s the value of a win-loss program to a sales team?”

-Armed with the knowledge of similar buyer’s needs and the weaknesses of her competitor, she was able to assemble an effective account strategy — and win the deal.
+Armed with the knowledge of similar retail buyer’s needs and her competitor’s weaknesses, she was able to assemble an effective account strategy — and win the deal.

-Consider how this win/loss program (as depicted with the graphic below and detailed here) enables an entire sales organization to compete more effectively.
-Now you can begin to appreciate the value that win/loss has on company’s sales.
+When you consider how this win-loss program enables an entire sales organization to compete more effectively, you can begin to appreciate the value that win-loss has on company’s sales.